rmsk2/nfcplaylist/README.md

 should not be adversely affected if the user closes the laptop and reopens it.
 Finally shutting down the system should also be possible without interacting with the operating system.

-I solved the last problem by allowing to run a command after soundy was stopped, for instance by placing the corresponding function card on the reader or by clicking the close button of the main window.
+I solved the last problem by allowing to run a command after nfcplaylist was stopped, for instance by placing the corresponding function card on the reader or by clicking the close button of the main window.
 This command can be set by changing the value of `SHUTDOWN_COMMAND` in the module
-`soundyconsts.py`.
+`nfcplaylistconsts.py`.
 I use the software on macOS and I tweaked the system in such a way that the logged on user can utilize `sudo` without entering a password.
 After that setting `SHUTDOWN_COMMAND` to `sudo shutdown -h now` did the trick.
 You can prevent the shutdown command from being executed by creating a file called `maintenance` in the same directory where `ui_config` resides.
-When soundy detects the presence of this file it not only skips the execution of the shutdown command but also deletes the file.
+When nfclaylist detects the presence of this file it not only skips the execution of the shutdown command but also deletes the file.
 This makes sure that deleting the `maintenance` file after performing maintenance operations is not forgotten.